 The East German Army has mounted one of the biggest displays of the country's military might in recent years.

-The East German Army has mounted one of the biggest displays of the country's military might in recent years.
+Background: The East German Army has mounted one of the biggest displays of the country's military might in recent years.
 Watched by Communist Party Leader, Erich Honecker, troops, tanks and rocket-launchers joined in manoeuvres north west of Berlin.

 SYNOPSIS: Mr. Honecker met with young soldiers before the display began.
 As part of an East German Army of 150,000 they are the main link in the Warsaw Pact's European defences.
 There are also 400,000 Soviet troops based in the country.